Skip to main content

 assert patient_ehr_id

 As you can see it is too verbose and may become annoying.
-So some programming languages provide a useful tolling to simplify access to optional attributes.
+So some programming languages provide a useful tooling to simplify access to optional attributes.
 For example, since version 3.7 Typescript provides optional chaining.
 Let's see how it simplifies access to optional attributes of the resource.

 Query FHIR resource with optional chaining